-Registrar.
-In order to be eligible for an overload, a student must meet all of the following requirements:
+Requests for overloads of more than 21 credit hours require the approval of the Vice President for Academic Affairs or designee for Academic Affairs.
+In order to be eligible for an overload, a student must meet all of the following requirements.

-- Must have a cumulative GPA of at least 3.0 - Must acquire a GPA of at least 3.0 for the semester preceding the semester for which the student is requesting an overload - Must not have an Incomplete "I" for the semester preceding the semester for which the student is requesting an overload.
+- have a cumulative GPA of at least 3.5 - earn a GPA of at least 3.5 for the semester preceding the semester for which the student is requesting an overload - not have an Incomplete "I" for the semester preceding the semester for which the student is requesting an overload.